pace-neutrons/Horace/documentation/smg/02_development_environment.md

 You may be asked for activation details from Matlab.
 This will be your id and password as above.
 You are getting an academic individual STFC licence.
 Activation may also be required on first launch.
-I deally you will be logged in as you with appropriate privileges.
+Ideally you will be logged in as you with appropriate privileges.
 If not, you may need to run as administrator;
 not doing so puts you in an infinite loop of activate, launch, activate, launch.....